CookieJon/vue2-dragula-demo/README.md

 Please report [bugs or issues](https://github.com/kristianmandrup/vue2-dragula)

-*Known bugs*

-As demonstrated by the `Drag Effects` demo, the drag event handlers are not being triggered correctly just yet.
-Please help fix this :)

 ## Using v-dragula directive

 - `v-dragula` directive on an element must point to an underlying data model (`Array`) in the VM.